-The Organization is a beneficiary of the MJ Smith Family Foundation Trust ("MJ Smith Trust"), the Endowment for the Advancement of Catholic Schools ("EACS"), and the Frank Givens Trust (collectively, the "Trusts").
+The Organization is a beneficiary of the MJ Smith Family Foundation Trust ("MJ Smith Trust"), the Advancement of Catholic Education ("ACE") (formerly known as Endowment for the Advancement of Catholic Schools), and the Frank Givens Trust (collectively, the "Trusts").
 The assets of the Trusts are not in the possession of the Organization.
 The Organization has legally enforceable rights and claims to such assets, including the sole right to income related to its interest in the Trusts.
 Distributions received from the Trusts are unrestricted.
-The change in the beneficial interest in trusts is reported as changes in net assets with donor restrictions for the MJ Smith Trust and the Frank Givens Trust and as changes in net assets without donor restrictions for EACS.
+The change in the beneficial interest in trusts is reported as changes in net assets with donor restrictions for the MJ Smith Trust and the Frank Givens Trust and as changes in net assets without donor restrictions for ACE.

-EACS is an endowed perpetual trust comprised of assets held by a trustee.
+ACE is an endowed perpetual trust comprised of assets held by a trustee.
 The trust agreement calls for a quarterly distribution of interest, dividends, and capital gains, both realized and unrealized, as determined by the trustee and its advisors of which a percentage of the total is distributed to the Organization.